RuMaxwell/WasmInstCheatSheet/README.md

 }
 ```

-Again, we know the opcode of `i32.sub` is `0x6b`, and what it does is
+Regarding the `i32.sub` instruction, its opcode is `0x6b`, and its purpose is
-subtracting the value `s1` from `s0`.
-What is different is that both the input
+subtracting `s1` from `s0`.
+Both inputs are drawn from the stack.
+Stack input
-values are stack values.

-The name of a stack input value is like `s0`, `s1`, `s2`...
-The values are
-pushed in the same order as the parameters (`s0` is pushed first), thus popped
+names follow the pattern `s0`, `s1`, `s2`, etc. (exceptionally, `ss` for any
+number of stack values), with push order matching the order of their appearance
-in the reversed order.
-WebAssembly defines the stack values of every instruction
+in the function call.
+Consequently, popping occurs in reverse order.
+WebAssembly
-in this order.
-So if we want to do `3 - 2`, the correct way is
+sets the stack value ordering per instruction, meaning that for arithmetic
+operations such as `3 - 2`, the proper syntax would be:

 `(i32.sub (i32.const 3) (i32.const 2))`

-instead of

-`(i32.sub (i32.const 2) (i32.const 3))`.

-or the other equivalent way:
+Alternatively, another valid arrangement could be:

 ```
 i32.const 2